DemonDia/WAD2LMAOO/README.md

     c.
 Calendar
     d.
 Employee
     e.
 Review

+Both employee and employer has a function where they can log out and will be brought back to login page.
 ```

 #### 4.1.1 Employee (John)
 ```
 1. Dynamic Dashboard
-This shows the number of completed and incompleted task the employee has with respective dashboards that is imported from highcharts-vue.
+This shows the number of completed and incompleted tasks the employee has with respective dashboards that is imported from highcharts-vue.

     a.
 Task Status
     Shows the number of completed and incompleted task in a donut chart.